 The eastern redbud is an understory tree of about 10-25 feet at maturity – usually found growing in the dappled sun of the forest edges in eastern North America.
 The redbud’s size depends on where it’s grown: it is larger in more temperate zones.
 It has an elegant, wide branching pattern and can grow in a ‘clumped’ multi-trunked pattern (like birches do).
 The heart-shaped leaves of the eastern redbud, referred to as ‘cordate’, have a pinky hue as new growth, deep green in summer, and yellow in fall.
 It’s renown for it’s clustered pink-purple blooms that appear all along its ‘old wood’ branches, trunk, and twigs – an unusual blooming pattern.
 The blooms are never red as the name ‘redbud’ suggests: perhaps the name derives from the ruddy hue of the early buds against the trunk.
 It is an attractive urban/ suburban scale tree that would fit beautifully into many back or front yards because it rarely overwhelms a space.

 The redbud provides bees and other pollinators with the early-season nectar they need to survive and thrive while you admire it’s fuchsia-cloaked branches.
-Butterflies and migrating hummingbirds are drawn to redbud flowers.
+Native bees, butterflies, and migrating hummingbirds are drawn to redbud flowers.
 As the blooms fade, the leafy canopy unfurls to lure songbirds to nest and find shelter while providing cool shade for other local species.

 The graceful eastern redbud has the dubious distinction of barely being included on our native species list.
 At the time of list’s compilation, there was only one tree listed in Canada.
 Just ONE – it was found on Pelee Island and died shortly after the count.
 Of course, there were likely more – missed along forest streams on Erie’s shores.
 Looking at the natural latitudes, regions, and conditions of growth of the eastern redbud, we can surmise that this tree once grew in the Carolinian forests bordering Lakes Erie and Ontario (though this range varies depending on the sources used to create the native growing zones).
 A few may have been scattered through southern Ontario; the edge of its range.